EoinKenny/Prototype-Wrapper-Network-ICLR23/readme.md

 For any questions or just to have a conversation about research in general, please email ekenny@mit.edu.

 [^1]: Kenny, E.M., Tucker, M. and Shah, J., Towards Interpretable Deep Reinforcement Learning with Human-Friendly Prototypes.
 In *The Eleventh International Conference on Learning Representations.* Kigali, Rwanda, 2023.
-(Spotlight, top 25% of accepted papers)
+(Spotlight, notable paper)

 [^2]: Jinay Jain.
 Jinayjain/deep-racing: Self-driving racecar using reinforcement learning (proxi- mal policy optimization) in pytorch, 2022.
 URL https://github.com/JinayJain/ deep-racing.